• Skip to main content

 • Watermelon mojito mocktail

-I hope you like this mango aqua fresca as much as we do!
+I hope you like this mango agua fresca as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.